-The Renko chart type forms bricks of a certain size, and only forms new bricks once the price moves that amount.
-This helps filter out price noise, and can be used as a trailing stop loss.
+A Renko chart forms bricks of a certain size, and only forms a new brick once the price moves that amount.
+This helps filter out price noise, see the dominant trend, and can be used as a trailing stop loss.

 No single tool is going to make someone a great, or even profitable, trader.
 Yet certain tools may help us see the market better, or help us stick to our trading plan better.

-For me, Renko charts are one of those tools.
-Throughout my 16+-year trading career, I have used profit targets to extract profit from the market.
-The strategy is effective, but using Renko charts to exit trades can also work.
+Renko charts are one of those tools.
+Throughout my 17+ year trading career, I have mostly used profit targets to extract profit from the market.
+Targets are effective, but using Renko charts to exit trades can also work.
 A profit target is an offsetting order that gets me out of the trade when the desired profit level has been reached.
-This profit target level is based on analysis of how that asset typically moves.
+This profit target level is based on an analysis of how that asset typically moves.

 For many people, profit targets introduce a couple of problems.
 You need to have a plan for when the price almost reaches your target but then reverses.
-You also need to be constantly analyzing your trades to see if you are setting your targets correctly—on average.
+You also need to analyze past trades to see if you are setting your targets correctly—on average.
 Are the profit targets not being hit?
 That’s a problem.
 If the price is surging past your profit target, that could be a problem because a lot of money is being left on the table.

 Profit targets are great!
 As I said, I have used them successfully for many years, and still use them with many of my strategies.